-Two methods courses from among CAS PO 501, 502, 599, GRS PO 841, 842, 843, and 844
+- Two methods courses from among CAS PO 501, 502, 599, GRS PO 841, 842, 843, and 844

-- and four elective courses at the CAS PO 505-level or above
+- And four elective courses at the CAS PO 505–598 level

 MA Thesis Requirement

 For specific information concerning the program, contact the Department of Political Science.
 For general information regarding the BA/MA program, please refer to the BA/MA and BA/MS Programs section of this Bulletin.